joeynator2000/joelApi/README.md

 * delete by id: DELETE /table/id
 * add entry to dataset: POST /table

+What went well:
+I am very proud of having achieved xml validation in javascript, as it uses java to validate.
+Furthermore, the database posed a little of a challenge, however, creative querying solved the problem in the end.

+Even better if:
+The database was not ideal for this project.
+Ideally I would either have a non-relational database, or data structured in a manner that columns are not values.

 notes
 could have made xml sequence of elements to bundle the output xml